ardalis/CleanArchitecture/README.md

 If you like or are using this project to learn or start your solution, please give it a star.
 Thanks!

 Or if you're feeling really generous, we now support GitHub sponsorships - see the button above.

+## Sponsors

+I'm please to announce that [Amazon AWS's FOSS fund](https://github.com/aws/dotnet-foss) has chosen to award a 12-month sponsorship to this project.
+Thank you, and thanks to all of my other past and current sponsors!

+## Troubleshooting Chrome Errors

+By default the site uses HTTPS and expects you to have a self-signed developer certificate for localhost use.
+If you get an error with Chrome [see this answer](https://stackoverflow.com/a/31900210/13729) for mitigation instructions.

 ## Versions